schatt3npakt/madprompts-app/docs/milestones.md

 ### Should
 - custom search parameters for items (if name doesn't get desired results or context is needed, for example attack on titan prompts)
-- fix google search results (enchanted -> Not the movie!)

 ### Nice to have
 - visual cue if challenge mode is enabled